hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Darkmaterial, Greymaterial, and Lightmaterial (U)

-Darkmaterial is an extremely rare substance that many factions vie for due to its unique properties.
-It is nearly indestructible, surpassed only by Force Field Gel.
+Darkmaterial is an extremely rare substance that many planets vie for due to its unique properties.
+It is nearly indestructible, surpassed only by [Force Field Gel](#force-field-gel-r).
 Greymaterial and Lightmaterial are chemically identical to Darkmaterial but serve different functions.
-Darkfighters, Greyfighters, and Lightfighters

 #### Darkfighters, Greyfighters and Lightfighters